Dietary exposure assessments in the United States: Purpose

-Estimating or calculating the dietary exposure to a given chemical or contaminant allows a comparison to a relevant health standard such as the acceptable daily intake(ADI), the acute reference dose (ARfD) or reference dose (RfD), or a level known to cause adverse effects in animal or human health studies.
+Estimating or calculating the dietary exposure to a given chemical or contaminant allows a comparison to a relevant health standard such as the acceptable daily intake(ADI), the acute reference dose (ARfD) or a reference dose (RfD), or a level known to cause adverse effects in animal or human health studies.
 From this comparison, one can begin to assess the risk of adverse effects from a chemical or contaminant due to dietary exposure.

 Components

 Consumption data

 In order to assess dietary exposure, it is necessary to understand the dietary consumption of the population being assessed.
 One must understand the diet of the population of interest, including the quantity and types of foods consumed, in order to determine the exposure to a chemical via the diet.
 Consumption data for a population of interest can be generated through various types of consumption surveys or it may be available in databases maintained by various government agencies and world organizations.
 These consumption surveys and databases are discussed in the following sections.